 In contrast, if you have a policy with individual $2,000 extras benefit limits for each family member covered by the policy, then each individual can use up to $2,000 in extras benefits, and a family of 4 there would have $8,000 of potential benefits available in total.

-If you are currently in the market for health insurance, or are considering switching policies, we have provided a comparison table below which provides a snapshot into the current market offerings for health insurance policies.
-This table has been formulated based on a single male located in New South Wales who is looking for hospital only cover, and has been sorted by our Star Ratings (H-L).
+If you are currently in the market for health insurance, or are considering switching policies, we have provided a comparison table below which provides a snapshot into the current low premium market offerings for health insurance with links direct to the providers website.
+This table has been formulated based on a single male located in New South Wales who is looking for hospital only cover.
+Results are sorted by monthly premium (lowest to highest).

 Do you want extras cover?